emptythevoid/flipperzero/infrared/Vizio_V705-G1/README.md

-Complete capture of the remote to a V705-G1
+Complete capture of the remote to a V705-G1.
+Tested.